weikanggong/SuperBigFLICA/README.md

 Please divide your data into train, validation, and test sets.

-**The first function "SupervisedFLICA" trains the model, and then use a validation set to perform the model selection.**
+**1. The first function "SupervisedFLICA" trains the model, and then use a validation set to perform the model selection.**
 Inputs:
 **x_train**: a list, each element is a subject-by-feature matrix of an imaging modality (without NaN), training set.
 **x_test**: a list, each element is a subject-by-feature matrix of an imaging modality (without NaN), test set.
 **y_train**: a matrix, each is subject-by-nIDP (could contain NaN in it), training set nIDP.
-**y_train**: a matrix, each is subject-by-nIDP (could contain NaN in it), test set nIDP.
+**y_test**: a matrix, each is subject-by-nIDP (could contain NaN in it), test set nIDP.
 **relative_weight**: a weight that balances the imaging reconstuction loss and nIDP prediction loss, you can specify it in (0,1).
 The smaller the relative_weight, the larger the imaging reconstuction loss.
 **nlat**: the number of components (i.e., ICs) for SuperBigFLICA.
 **lr**: the learning rate (e.g. 0.001)